 The fiery people began to fight the jumping things in the prison yard below, but these beasts, like car sized crabs, were too fast.
 Skittering and chopping.
 The fiery people were mowed down wholesale.

 Twisting bodies and other forms, crashing into one another, huge fangs impaling, screaming, shrieking and dying on the now smoldering red grasses.
 Wet with burning viscera and gnarled bones.
 Flames and smoke.
 Screams and blows.
 Then the inevitable crunching as the beasts devoured the prey.

 The things had come from below the yards, from some place deep in the earth, under the smoking grounds.
-They were done with the fiery people now.
+And they were done with the fiery people now.
 Done consuming them.
-And yet, they were still famished.

-Then other things seemed to sense that something.
+The things, the beasts of the yard, seemed to sense something.
 That missing thing they needed.
-Snouts raised into the white sky.
-Seemed to sniff the ashy air.
+Snouts raised into the white sky, seemed to sniff the ashy air.
 Heavy huffy sounds.
-Black nostrils long and pointed.
+Black nostrils long and pointed, wet with blood.
 White saucer eyes, like beacons.
 Over-sized triangular shaped heads, swinging back and forth, trying to find the source of scent.
 Biting the ground.
-Roaring and screaming.
+Roaring and screaming now.
 Over and over.
-Would it never end?

 They found it.
 The thing they wanted.
 The thing they had to have now.
 Had to drain of its life, now.
 Make it scream, now.
 Eat it alive, now.

-Cree the dead was calling them.
+Cree the dead, was calling them.
 His black mouth open, howling.
 Head spinning.
 Fists pounding.
 Spiders, millions of spiders, pouring from every orifice of his body.
 Creating a virtual tornado around him.
 Lifting him as he sprayed a never ending stream of vomit out of the window onto the prison yard.
 Signalling them.
 Letting the worst of the things down there that Dom was here.
 He was here!

 Dom wanted to lash out at Cree.
 Crush the spiders crawling all over the cell.
 Freaking flying spiders from hell, landing all over him now.
 Getting into his eyes, mouth, on his legs...biting over and over.
 Swarming like ants.

 They were coming!
-Let me go!

-He could hear their scratching next.
+He could hear their scratching now.
 They were outside.
 Climbing the outer walls.
 Horrible sounds of breaking concrete, rebar being ripped from the outer walls of his cell, but he still could not move.
 Could not fight.
-He was frozen in place.

 Steel bars were being pried apart and he was motionless.
 Snouts fighting to get into his cell and Dom was powerless to react.
 Teeth and claws and giant white eyes.
 Crumbling concrete and the God awful squealing.
 Fighting each other for the prize.
 Shattering themselves, for him.

 Then shrieks rent the morn.
 Success!
 The feeding hoard was here.
 Such purity of fear, Dom thought.Breathing rapidly now.
 A acid taste.
 A metallic smell.
 Was he stoking out now?

-His bladder released.
+His Dom bladder released.